qulacs/qulacs/doc/cppsim/4_TroubleShooting.md

 If you use Qulacs from python and call functions directly using dll/pyd, the name of python library must not be changed.
 If you change the dll/pyd name of python library, you will see this error.

-If you import python dll/pyd which is build for different version python, you may see this error.
+If you import python dll/pyd which is build for different python version, you may see this error.

 ### Segmentation fault occurs when I import library.
 Python immediately exit after importing library.
 Python says functions starting with "Py_" was not found.
 Though there exists dll files, python says there is no dll/pyd.

-If you import python dll/pyd which is build for different version python, you see these error.
+If you import python dll/pyd which is build for different version python, you see these errors.
-Error messages depend on the version of python.
+Error messages depend on the python version.